-The GPS will be able to provide a location within $15 \pm 2.5$ meters once it has landed.
+The GPS will be able to provide a location within 15 ± 2.5 meters once it has landed.
 Furthermore, the GSM module will be able to be able to send and receive data, once landed, allowing us to receive its location and trigger the identification unit.

-Tracking Unit (GPS+GSM unit) Requirements Verification 1 The unit should indicate location to an accuracy of within $15 \pm 2.5$ meters measured as a radial-distance from the instrument.
+Tracking Unit (GPS+GSM unit) Requirements Verification 1 The unit should indicate location to an accuracy of within 15 ± 2.5 meters measured as a radial-distance from the instrument.
 Simulate a tracking test by randomly placing our radiosonde at known locations and measure the distance between our GPS coordinates and its actual location and accuracy in readings.
 5 tests will be conducted.
-2 The unit should send GPS coordinates from the module to the user via the GSM module Verify that the received data values are valid and accurate GPS coordinates.
-3 The unit should receive the command to trigger LEDs and speakers The microcontroller will indicate the receipt of trigger signal.
+Signal power must be higher than -100 dBm.
+2 The unit should send GPS coordinates from the module to the user via the GSM module Verify that the received data values are valid and accurate GPS coordinates, when power level is higher than -100 dBm.
+3 The unit should receive the command to trigger LEDs and speakers The microcontroller will indicate the receipt of trigger signal, when power level > -100 dBm.